Responder Training Framework

 As above plus: Specialises in providing resuscitation and emergency care |

-Doctors working in emergency medicine, trauma, anaesthesia, and intensive care |
+Doctors working in emergency medicine, obstetric medicine, or newborn intensive care. |

-As above plus skills and knowledge that may include: Advanced airway management Cardioversion and pacing Other advanced specialist skills |
+As above plus skills and knowledge that may include: Specialist post resuscitation care.
+Other advanced specialist skills. |